 So, this program provides us to:

-- Gather other key aspects that help complement the profile of our person.
+Gather other key aspects that help complement the profile of our persona.

 And how we do it?
 Using the information gathered together with the different research techniques, such as interviews with customers by email, call or face-to-face, surveys carried out at different times and channels of the experience, questions by chatbot, comments and interactions in social networks, analysis of customer behavior on the web page, focus group, among others.